-COM4899: Internships (3)

-One of the strengths of the communication program is the close relationship the program enjoys with the local, regional and national media.
+COM4899: Internships (3)One of the strengths of the communication program is the close relationship the program enjoys with the local, regional, and national media.
 Communication students are required to take at least three credits of professional learning experience in the media and are encouraged to take as many as 12 credits.
-Students document their professional learning through a compilation of published stories, radio air checks and television demo tapes; this, combined with their resume and a practice interview, are the basis of the student capstone learning experience in communication.
-Students have completed internships at 91.9, WAIC, WWLP TV-22, WGGB TV-40, WAQY Rock 102, WHDH and WBZ in Boston and NY1 in New York City.
+Students document their professional learning through a compilation of published podcasts, blog entries and other forms of media.
+Students have completed internships at 91.9FM/New England Public Media, WWLP TV-22, Western Mass News, 102.1 FM/WAQY, as well as in many local/regional video production studios, public relations firms, and marketing agencies.
 Summer internships can be arranged so that students continue their professional growth during recess and the program already has a proud record of graduates being placed in media jobs.
-PREREQUISITES: Permission of the department chair and approval of the dean of the School of Arts, Education and Sciences.
-PREREQUISITE: None
+PREREQUISITES: Permission of the divisional chair and Junior/Senior status.